Cross-linked polyethylene: PEX-AL-PEX

 PEX-AL-PEX pipes, or AluPEX, or PEX/Aluminum/PEX, or Multilayer pipes are made of a layer of aluminum sandwiched between two layers of PEX.
 The metal layer serves as an oxygen barrier, stopping the oxygen diffusion through the polymer matrix, so it cannot dissolve into the water in the tube and corrode the metal components of the system.
-The aluminium layer is thin, typically 1 or 2 mm, and provides some rigidity to the tube such that when bent it retains the shape formed (normal PEX tube will spring back to straight).
-The aluminium layer also provides additional structural rigidity such that the tube will be suitable for higher safe operating temperatures and pressures.
+The aluminum layer is thin, typically 1 or 2 mm, and provides some rigidity to the tube such that when bent it retains the shape formed (normal PEX tube will spring back to straight).
+The aluminum layer also provides additional structural rigidity such that the tube will be suitable for higher safe operating temperatures and pressures.

 The use of AluPex tubing has grown greatly since 2010.
 It is easy to work and position.
 Curves may be easily formed by hand.
 Tube exists for use with both hot and cold water and also for gas.

-This product in Canada has been discontinued due to water infiltrating between the Layers resulting in premature failures.
+The Kitec system, a PEX-Aluminum-PEX composite pipe product formerly sold in Canada, was discontinued following widespread premature failures primarily caused by the dezincification of its brass fittings, leading to leaks and property damage.